sawyer1776/cutlist-optimizer/README.md

-Take a look at https://kaleidoscopic-sprinkles-c00c23.netlify.app/
+Take a look at https://cutlist-optimizer.netlify.app

-I built this to practice building with Vue
+Built to make mine and every other carpenters life easier when calculating stock needs and keeping up with the cuts needed

+The ability to save your project is coming soon.

 ## Project setup
 ```